Civil War Brigade Battle Series

 For most of the game, losses to both sides were fairly even.
 In the last part of the game, the Union flanks collapsed, particularly on their right and the gap in casualties significantly grew.
 On their left, between the Sunken Lane and Burnside Bridge, it was Confederate artillery that inflicted most of the losses.

-The Union capture the Sunken Lane, but failed to get Dunker Church or the Harpers Ferry road and so it was the casualties that pretty much decided it in favour of the Confederates.
+The Union captured the Sunken Lane, but failed to get Dunker Church or the Harpers Ferry road and so it was the casualties that pretty much decided it in favour of the Confederates.

 A full write up on the game and some observations about the system can be found over on the Battlefield & Warriors blog - LINK.